mramz55555/isoft-corporation/README.md

 **How to run?**

-Option1:

-1-Download the application's jar file and in the current directory type in the cmd java -jar 'spring-app-0.0.1-SNAPSHOT.jar'.

-2-Open your browser and go to the addresss http://localhost:8080

-Option2:

 -You do not need to have maven installed on your computer (mvnw will automatically find and download the proper version for you)

 1-download the project files and extract them.